Written by Emily Harstone November 16th, 2014

 Evernight: Open To Romance Manuscripts

 Evernight is an eBook publisher of romance and erotica novels that is currently open to submissions from writers.
 They also publish print versions of some books.
 They publish a lot of books and have a relatively high acceptance rate.
 The authors that have published with them have had a mixed experience.
-A number of the books they have published have been on the Amazon Bestseller list, but rumor suggest that those books tend to be written by the owners.
+The lack of the promotion they do for authors has been questioned, along with other things.
+There is a very active thread about them on Absolute Write which has a lot of helpful information.

 The books they publish are all romance and erotica but they are open to a lot of sub genres within these genres.
 These sub-genres include YA Romance, Western, Science Fiction, Holiday, and many more.
 All of the sub-genres of Romance have to have a happily ever after (HEA) or a happy for now (HFN) ending.
 They also publish a number of anthologies, so they are open to short stories as well.